About the Position:

 Employment Details:

-Job Grade 19: $77,584-$80,683 per year depending on experience, bilingual capabilities, and other pay equity differentials.
-Eligible for compensation increase of up to 3% at six months.
+Job Grade 15: Starting Salary $62,900-$65,480 range depending on education, experience, and/or other pay differentials.
+Eligible for performance-based increase up to 3% at 6-month review.

 DIVERSE CANDIDATES ENCOURAGED TO APPLY